 The QUARTILE.EXC function uses the following arguments:

-- Array (required argument) – It is the array or cell range of data values for which we want the quartile value.
+Array (required argument) – This is the array or cell range of data values for which we want the quartile value.

 How to use the QUARTILE.EXC Function in Excel?